-- · Momentum: Enables movement or rotation with momentum after the object is released. - · Friction: Sets the amount of friction used when momentum is enabled.
+- Momentum: Enables movement or rotation with momentum after the object is released.
+Friction: Sets the amount of friction used when momentum is enabled. - Therefore, sets the amount of metion used when momentum is chabled.

 Note: Using this feature conflicts with any externally scripted or other animations applied to the container.